Tuesday, December 17, 2019

 Imagine you want to travel from Los Angeles to San Francisco and back again.
 For argument's sake, let's say a round-trip plane ticket cost $150.
 Would it be cheaper if you drove?

 To figure this out, you need know the cost of driving.
-And I don't just mean the cost of driving is more than the cost of gas.
+And I don't just mean the cost of gas.
 There's also the cost of maintenance and deprecation.
 Well, some of the depreciation.

 There are various web pages that will give a rough estimate of the cost of driving.
 But I really wanted to know my specific cost, for my car, right now.
 I own a 2011 Hyundai Santa Fe with 101,000 miles on it.
 What is it costing me?